-Your role as committee coordinator (third opponent) is to coordinate the work with the evaluation of the PhD thesis, and to make sure that the National Guidelines for the Evaluation of Candidates for Norwegian Doctoral Degrees are followed.
+Your role as committee coordinator (third opponent) is to coordinate the work related to the evaluation of the PhD thesis, and to ensure that the National Guidelines for the Evaluation of Candidates for Norwegian Doctoral Degrees are followed.
 In addition, the Faculty of Veterinary Medicine has developed specific guidelines for the opponent in the evaluation committee.

-- Make sure to compile a joint report based on the evaluation of both external opponents.
-Please submit NMBU 4.4 Assessment of the thesis within deadline (no later than 25 working days before the tentative doctoral examination).
+- Work with the opponents to compile a joint evaluation report of the PhD theis.
+Please submit NMBU 4.4 Assessment of the thesis at least 25 working days before the tentative date of public defense.

-- Make sure that the committee decides on a topic for the trial lecture, which is to be sent to firstname.lastname@example.org no later than 15 working days before the doctoral examination.
-The topic should be beyond the scope of the thesis and should not overlap directly with the thesis.
+- Work with the opponents to suggest a possible topic for the trial lecture (by sending an email to email@example.com) at least 15 working days before the doctoral examination.
+The topic of the lecture should not be directly linked to the specific topic of the thesis.
 Please see §17-1 in the NMBU PhD regulations.

-- Inform the committee about the procedures of the doctoral examination: The candidate presents hers/his thesis, then the first and the second opponent gives their opposition.
+- Inform the other opponents about the procedures of the public defense: The candidate presents her/his thesis (30 minutes), then the first opponent opposes the candidate, followed by the second opponent.
 Their focus should be on discussion and dialogue with the candidate.
-Each opponent is expected to spend approximately one (1) hour on their examination.
+Each opponent is expected to use approximately one (1) hour for their opposition.

-- Inform the committee that it is advised that they divide the work between them based on their competence in the field.
-This concerns both the written report and the doctoral examination itself.
-Please note that all opponents are expected to read the entire thesis.
+- Inform the other opponents that it is recommended that they divide the work between them based on their competences and specialisations.
+This concerns the evaluation of both the PhD thesis and the public defense.
+Please note that all opponents are expected to read the entire PhD thesis.

-- Inform the opponents that they are expected to arrive one day early to participate in a pre-defense dinner taking place in the evening the day before the doctoral examination, together with the chair of defense or main supervisor.
-The committee coordinator is responsible for checking whether the candidate plans to host a doctoral dinner on the evening of the defense day, and whether the committee will be invited (NB: not until the evaluation has been sent by the faculty to the PhD candidate).
+- Inform the opponents that they are expected to attend in a pre-defense dinner taking place the day before the public defense, together with the chair of defense or the main supervisor.
+The committee coordinator is responsible for checking whether the candidate plans to host a doctoral dinner after the public defense, and whether the committee will be invited (NB: not until the evaluation report has been sent by the faculty to the PhD candidate).
 The committee coordinator is expected to give a speech during the doctoral dinner.
-If no such dinner is planned, the commitee coordinator is expected to say a few words during the lunch hosted by the Department after the doctoral examination.
+If no such dinner is planned, the commitee coordinator is expected to say a few words during the lunch hosted by the Department right after the public defense.

-- If the PhD candidate is employed by the Norwegian Veterinary Institute (VI), the committee coordinator should be aware that VI usually hosts the lunch after the doctoral examination.
+- If the PhD candidate is employed by the Norwegian Veterinary Institute (VI), the committee coordinator should be aware that VI usually hosts the lunch after the public defense.
 The coordinator should check with VI whether this is the case.